 - Ingrown hair follicles

-There are many conditions and STDs that are often confused with herpes.
+There are a few conditions and STDs that are often confused with herpes.

 - Vaginal or penis discharge